center for collaborative democracy

 Based on the feedback, we will modify the proposals below so as to significantly increase the level of support from the maximum number of participants.

-We expect each reader to object to some of the above ideas.
+We expect each reader to object to some of the ideas below.
 But we ask that you consider which outcome would be better for your family, the people you care about, and the country as a whole:

-a) Continuing on our current path of political instability, with 77 percent of Americans believing the economy is rigged against them, and 33 percent seeing violence as justified to advance their views.²,³
+- Continuing on our current path of rising polarization; 77 percent of Americans believing the economy is rigged against them; and 33 percent seeing violence as justified to advance their views.

 The current proposals and rationales are: